sarvesh-official/lab_storytime_boilerplate/README.md

 ## Trial 4: Lily's investigation

-Lily game Karen some sweets in order to calm her down so she could follow her.
+Lily gave Karen some sweets in order to calm her down so she could follow her.
 Lily has a sweet tooth and couldn't resist the temptation.
 She ate a lot of sweets on her way to the river.

 - Lily gave Karen x sweets
 - Karen ate y sweets herself
 - She ate another z sweets every n meters travelled
 - Her friend divided the remaining sweets into 2 parts for each.

-  Create a function `sweetTooth()` which takes `totalNoOfSweets, sweetsConsumedByKaren, sweetsConsumedInNMeters, metersToTravel` as arugments and _return number of sweets Karen's friend would have_.
+  Create a function `sweetTooth()` which takes `totalNoOfSweets, sweetsConsumedByKaren, sweetsConsumedInNMeters, meterTsoTravel` as arugments and _return number of sweets Karen's friend would have_.

 ## Output
 ![](https://kq-storage.s3.ap-south-1.amazonaws.com/Github/storytime_lab/story+time+lab+Trial+4.png)